 16. Parabolic Bliss: Climbing Sydney Harbour Bridge

 Y’know, maybe this is a bit overplayed.
-Compared to a few other entries on this list, scaling the Sydney Harbour Bridge seems kinda smallscale.
+Compared to a few places on this list, scaling the Sydney Harbour Bridge seems kinda smallscale.
 But then, the other day I caught the train running across it; as I spied the bridge in the tailing rear-view, I sighed.
 I legitimately sighed looking at a bridge.

 The Sydney Harbour Bridge is kind of special.
 Looking at it and sighing like a twit is one thing: climbing it is even better.
+And deffo one of the top things to do in Sydney, Australia.

 BridgeClimb is the only company taking visitors to Sydney up to dazzling heights, and they’ve been doing it for yonks now.
 Taking you up, down, and even back again (if you like), it’s safe, family-friendly, and a total blast!
 The only downside is that everyone has to wear the same ugly jumpsuit killing your photo-ops.